Skip to content

 Quick Start

-The following instructions provide a quick start guide to running the system as a Docker composition on a single machine.
-For advanced deployment options and strategies, refer to the Deployment Guide.
+These instructions cover running the system as a Docker composition on a single machine.
+Refer to the Deployment Guide for advanced strategies.

-These instructions assume you have Docker Engine, Docker CLI, and the Compose Plugin installed.
+Ensure Docker Engine and the Compose Plugin are installed.

 wget "http://geoserver.org/geoserver-cloud/deploy/docker-compose/stable/pgconfig/compose.yml"